 We were able to reduce the problem with actinobacteria by adjusting our compost recipe to include more leaves.
 However, one problem that can’t be fixed so easily is the amount of garbage that can end up in compost made with food waste.
 Waste hauling companies are struggling to eliminate trash contamination, such as plastic bags and other non-compostable materials, so we have decided to use alternate waste materials for our green pile component until the contamination problem is solved.

-Next year, instead of using food waste, we will use aged cow manure and rotten hay, which are both easily obtained farm waste products, and we will continue to use leaves because they are readily available.
+Next year, instead of using food waste, we will use aged cow manure and rotten hay.
+These are both easily obtained farm waste products.
+We will also continue to use leaves because they are readily available.
 We predict that we will be able to further reduce actinobacteria and hopefully grow much more fungi when we make these adjustments.